Lancers-itoh/stancoding/sample.md

 ]

 .right-column[
-- Model of diff can be estimated from mu_a and mu_b
+- Distribution of diff can be estimated from model of mu_a and mu_b

 - Unlike mu and sigma, diff is not needed to estimate model

 - Generated quantities{} is faster than model{}

-- Non related paeameters to estimation is better to wiritten in Generated quantities{}
+- Non related paeameters to estimate model is proper to written in Generated quantities{}

 ]